Who is the GOD

 In the Old Testament , this name "Yahweh" is used when speaking of the member of the Godhead who spoke to men.
 It is commonly translated "the Lord" as in "The Lord said..."
 This is not really a translation but rather a substitution for the original word for the name of God - Yahweh, which means the "Self-Existent One," the "I Am" or simply "the Eternal."
 Even this name, Yahweh, is an approximation of the original, which transliterated from Hebrew is YHWH, YHVH or JHVH.
 This is known as the tetragrammaton or "the four letters."

 This word YHVH is explained by Rabbinical sources as encompassing three Hebrew words : HYH meaning was, HVH meaning is (literally "the present tense" - the word "is" is not used in Hebrew) and YHYH meaning will continue to be.
 Putting them all together then, YHVH actually means the "Was-Is-Will Continue to Be" Being.
 Even Hebrew linguistic scholars agree that YHVH must be some form of the verb "to be" (was, is will be).
 By His very name, then, God quite literally encompasses all aspects of time - past, present and future.
 This is in complete accord with Malachi 3.

 Here you can see that even etymologically speaking, Jesus Christ and the YHVH or Lord of the Old Testament can be equated.

 Who is the Rock?

-“For who is God, except the Lord?
-And who is a rock, except our God?"
-(2Samuel 22:32)
+“For who is God, besides the LORD?
+And who is a rock, besides our God?
+(2Samuel 22:32, NASB)